 Current Project Under Way – The Stone Tables

-Stone Tables Restration and Renovation Update: 2017
+Stone Tables Restoration and Renovation

 In 2012, the Board of Directors of the White Rock Lake Conservancy agreed to take on the renovation and restoration of the historic and very popular Stone Tables Pavilion and Picnic area for the Parks and Recreation Department as identified in the Top 10 projects.
 Volunteer architects and planners developed a renovation plan and worked with the City of Dallas to fulfill this goal.

 The White Rock Lake Conservancy raised private donations and paid the City of Dallas $113,957 in January of 2015 to cover the entire cost of the renovation of the Pavilion and surrounding pathways.
-This phase of the project was completed in June of 2015.
-Today the Conservancy continues to raise funds for three more components of the larger stone tables project: the tables themselves along with the border surrounding them; the lily pond; and the restroom.
-Completion of the project would be restoration back to where it was over 85 years ago.
+This phase of the project was completed in 2015.
+In 2019 the pavilion renovation received the Preservation Dallas Achievement Awards honoring Dallas’ outstanding residential and commercial historic preservation projects.

 The Stone Tables Pavilion and Picnic Area serves tens of thousands of Dallas area residents a year.
 One of the most popular open air rental facilities for the City of Dallas, the playground, pavilion and picnic tables serve as a meeting place for local running groups, youth birthday parties, reunions, holiday celebrations and much more.

 Along with the Lily Pond the men of the CCC also built a restroom facility with craftsmanship like we don’t often see in public areas.
 Artist Henry Potter of Potter Art Metal Studios designed natural scenes for the windows in the building.
 The stone structure may be repurposed as a comfort station or storage facility for those that have rented the stone tables area.
 The wood soffit boards are rotting and need to be replaced along with the mortar and masonry in some areas of the structure.